Gallogly College of Engineering

 - a minimum grade of C in any course applied toward degree completion

-- will permit S graded credits that result from Advanced Placement (AP), Departmental, higher level IBC, and CLEP exams toward program requirements and degree completion
+- S grades are accepted toward degree completion as obtained by Advanced Placement (AP), Departmental, higher level IBC, and CLEP exams

 Time Limitations on Coursework

-A student may elect to graduate under the requirements for an undergraduate degree plan in effect at the time of his or her first enrollment in the state system, provided that he or she completes the work for a degree within a maximum of six years, which is reflected in the degree check.
-If the work for a degree covers a period longer than that specified by the College, the College will determine the degree plan to be in effect for that student’s graduation.
+A student may elect to graduate under the requirements for an undergraduate degree plan in effect at the time of their first enrollment in the state system, provided that they complete the work for a degree within a maximum of six years, which is reflected in the degree check.
+If the work for a degree covers a period longer than that specified by the college, the college will determine the degree plan to be in effect for that student’s graduation.

 A student whose initial enrollment in the state system is during the summer session will be subject to the University of Oklahoma catalog in effect for the year following that summer.